-For many of our customers, the end of summer also brings the annual task of securing the next fiscal year’s budget.
+For many of our customers, the fall brings the annual task of securing the next fiscal year’s budget.

-For budget considerations, I don’t know a single organization that re-architects their risk management or security program based on major philosophical changes.
+Most CISO’s don’t completely overhaul their budget every year.
 Even a new CISO or managing executive will have to deal with embedded systems, process, tenured employees, company culture, and regulatory environments that drive the foundation of a budget.

 Each organization has a unique mission and the infosec and risk management budget should substantiate the resources necessary to identify critical organizational assets or business processes, associated threats, and appropriate levels of mitigating controls to effectively manage risk.
 Within the context of infosec and cybersecurity, effective risk management ensures ROI of mitigation resources.